 The Drama Of The Gifted Child Review

-This is going to sound super conceited but after reading The Drama Of The Gifted Child I feel like I was a gifted child.
-I say that not because I was particularly smart but more because I’m dealing with a few of the effects.
-However, I don’t blame my parents or anyone for that and I’m just grateful to have this resource to help me deal with it!
+The Drama Of The Gifted Child has made me realize that I was a gifted child — and I’m still dealing with some of the effects.
+However, I don’t blame anyone, and I’m grateful for this resource to help me figure out those struggles!

 Who would I recommend The Drama Of The Gifted Child summary to?